AI4WA/Docs2KG/README.md

 # Docs2KG

 **An Open Source Framework for Transforming Unstructured Data into Unified Knowledge Graph**

-The generative AI attracts a lot of attention, one of the goals is using it with our own data.
-Our data mainly in two forms:

-- Unstructured data: text, image
-- Structured data: database, csv, etc.

-To handle the unstructured data, one of the common approaches we do is to get the chunk of text into embeddings, and then do vector search.
-This is the first and naive generation of RAG (Retrieval Augmented Generation).

-However, we do want to be able to do the information retrieval under the global context (which includes the structured data and unstructured data).

-So, find a way to unify the structured data and unstructured data, and then does the information retrieval across the whole data context be an ultimate goal.

-So the end of goal of this project is to build a unified framework to allow you to talk with your databases and documents in a unified way.
+Three pillars of the LLM applications in our opinion:

+- Data
+- RAG
+- LLM

+Most of the tools in the market nowadays are focusing on the Retrieval Augmented Generation (RAG) pipelines or How to get Large Language Models (LLMs) to run locally.

+However, to make sure the wider community can benefit from the latest research, we need to first solve the data problem.

+The Wider community includes personal users, small business, and even large enterprises.
+Some of them might have developed databases, while most of them do have a lot of data, but they are all in unstructured form, and distributed in different places.

+So the first challenges will be:

+- How can we easily process the unstructured data into a centralized place?
+- What is the best way to organize the data within the centralized place?

+## Proposed Solution

+This package is a proposed solution to the above challenges.

+- We developed the tool for the wider community to easily process the unstructured data into a centralized place.
+- We proposed a way to organize the data within the centralized place, via a Unified Knowledge Graph altogether with semi-structured data.

+### Overall Architecture

+The overall workflow will be:

+![img.png](docs/images/pdf_process.jpg)

 ## Unstructured Data Processing

+### PDF

 The Main data under this category is PDF.

 So we need to be able to extract the text and images from the PDF.

-The overall workflow will be:

-![img.png](docs/images/pdf_process.jpg)

 ## Setup